Paysafecard Betting Sites: How To Bet With Paysafecard

-- paying via credit card or bank transfer from the official Paysafecard distributor: wkv.com
+- paying via debit card or bank transfer from the official Paysafecard distributor: wkv.com

-Buy Paysafe PIN online UK: Some third party websites will let you buy paysafecard with phone credit, crypto currency and other methods.
-Do your own due diligence before buying Paysafe from third-parties.
+Buy Paysafe PIN online UK: Some third party websites will let you buy Paysafecard with phone credit, cryptocurrency and other methods.
+Do your due diligence before purchasing Paysafe from third-parties.

-What is paysafecard MasterCard?
-A regular prepaid debit/credit card that you can use anywhere you want.
+What is Paysafecard MasterCard?
+A regular prepaid debit card that you can use anywhere you want.
 Being directly linked to the My Paysafecard account, it allows you to spend your funds even in places that don’t accept vouchers.
-You can also withdraw money from any ATM and yes, you can put money on PayPal with Paysafe.
+You can also withdraw money from any ATM, and yes, you can put money on PayPal with Paysafe.

 Online Betting Sites That Accept Paysafecard

 Wondering where to bet with Paysafe?
 Look no further!
-Some of the best UK betting sites allow you to fund your account using paysefecard.
+Some of the best UK betting sites allow you to fund your account using Paysafecard.
 Here you have some of our top recommendations:

 Paysafecard Fees And Limits

-Although this payment method is basically free throughout the duration of using the service, all users have to pay an annual maintenance fee of £3, making it ideal for depositing money at sports betting sites and online casinos.
-However, there are a few additional charges that may come with opening up a Paysafecard account and using the prepaid debit card that you are able to get with it:
+Although this payment method is free throughout the duration of using the service, all users have to pay an annual maintenance fee of £3, making it ideal for depositing money at sports betting sites and online casinos.
+However, there are a few additional charges that may come with opening up a Paysafecard account and using the prepaid debit card that you can get with it: